 CDNs have become a crucial part of how content is delivered online.
 Likewise, file transformations and transcoding are necessary parts of the content pipeline to help bring down costs.
-In today's blog, you'll learn how to combine the best of both worlds into a single, unified content delivery and file transformation platform with the TLCDN.
+In today's blog, you'll learn how to combine the best of both worlds into a single, unified content delivery and file transformation platform with the Transloadit Smart CDN (TLCDN).

 What is a CDN?

 A CDN, or Content Delivery Network, is a globally distributed network of servers that work together to deliver content to users quickly and efficiently.
-By storing a cache of content closer to the user, CDNs help to reduce latency and improve website performance.
+By storing cached copies of content on servers geographically closer to the user, CDNs help to reduce latency and improve website performance, especially for users located far from the origin server.

 Why would I use a CDN?